 I will collect money in aid of Barnardo’s in connection with the Event only.

-I understand that written consent must be sought from Barnardo’s by emailing lmteam@barnardos.org.uk prior to using Barnardo’s name, .
+I understand that written consent must be sought from Barnardo’s by emailing ￼￼lmteam@barnardos.org.uk￼ prior to using Barnardo’s name, branding or logos.

 My fundraising will not include: